-This course is an advanced study of application of the truth of the Revelation 12-22 to the real life situations of believers as well as pursuing balanced exegesis.
-For a sound understanding of the book, the purpose of the writer, issues of the symbolism and chronology of events, genre and historical backgrounds, crucial interpretive issues, the book's literary structure and artistry will be sought.
-Web-research, class presentation and cases for life application are required.
+This course is a critical study on the structure, chronology of events and symbolism of the Book of Revelation and application of the truth found in Revelation 12-22 to the real-life situations of believers as well as pursuing balanced exegesis.
+Guided research, class presentations and cases for life application are required.